nbering/nicholasbering-ca/_posts/2021-06-09-improved-servo-couplers.md

 The screws that came with the metal servo horn were pretty much the perfect length for this application.
-I'm not a big fan of phillips heads because they strip easily, so the design accomodates the hex socket screws that I used for the rest of the rover.
+I'm not a big fan of phillips heads because they strip easily, so the design accommodates the hex socket screws that I used for the rest of the rover.

 The socket headed screws actually look very nice.
 They sit flush with the top,